 As noted above, 21 percent of surface area of Los Angeles is covered by streets.
 Included in this quantity are the sidewalks and associated streetscapes found adjacent to the roadway paving.
 It is within these areas that the existing transit shelters and bus stops are located.
 The transit shelters on public roads are currently present at approximately 1,884 locations and include a combination of benches, shelters with or without advertising panels, trash receptacles and, at limited locations, bus stop safety lighting and real-time bus arrival information.
+Figure 2 shows the current typical bus shelter/transit stop elements.

-The specific visual and aesthetic conditions for each transit shelter/bus stop can be very different and depend on many factors for a single assessment of visual character, including the presence of street lights or bus stop lighting.
+The specific visual and aesthetic conditions for each transit shelter/bus stop can be very different and depend on many factors for a single assessment of visual character, including the presence of streetlights or bus stop lighting.
 Whether the street is a local, collector, or arterial road would affect the visual ratio of roadway to pedestrian area.
 Adjacent land uses - such as residential, commercial, manufacturing, office - also have a huge determination on the visual character of the roadway environment that bus facilities are located in.
 So, no single definition or description can serve to address each and every existing condition that any one shelter is found in.
 For this analysis, the existing condition of the sites is based on a urban to suburban setting with the areas adjacent to the roadways fully developed.